Alcadramin/codewars/README.md

 - A full list of solutions can be found **[HERE](LIST.md)**.

 * I'm storing my solutions for JavaScript katas here.
-* Can't say that I'm fan of Codewars editor so I just solve it locally with the same testing framework (mocha/chai) and submit the answer.
+* Can't say that I'm fan of Codewars editor so I just solve it locally or in Gitpod with the same testing framework (mocha/chai) and submit the answer.

 #
 ### License